 - Where do you see yourself in five years from now?

-Our short selection of questions should help you to understand what to expect, in terms of personal, behavioral, and technical questions, including the short case studies.
+Unless they approach you directly (personal referral, headhunting), it is tough to ace this interview and get a job of your dreams.
+My short selection of questions should help you to understand what to expect, in terms of personal, behavioral, and technical questions.